pyscript/docs/docs/faq.md

     **When using `pyscript.to_js`, the result is detached from the original Python dictionary.**

 Any change to the JavaScript object **will not be reflected in the original Python object**.
 For the vast majority of use cases, this is a desirable trade-off.
 But it's important to note this detachment.

-The ability for a `Map` to remain attached to the related Python `dict` is perhaps an important reason Pyodide chose this implementation detail.
-Therefore, if you have JavaScript code that requires changes of state to be reflected in the Python world you should use the underlying `pyodide.ffi.to_js` API.

 If you're simply passing data around, `pyscript.ffi.to_js` will fulfil your requirements in a simple and idiomatic manner.